The advantage of missing a plane

 It’s pleasant as well to walk at night, especially during the weekend when it seems that the whole city is out along the water.
 One of the attractions is to take a harbour tour on a wooden Dhow with very colourful lights (complete with very loud traditional music, or techno to taste).

 As you can see, missing your flight does not have to be a big burden as we got an extra city trip included in the price.
 We loved it, and thinking of all the people getting upset at the airport, well they really missed out.
 Of course, you might have obligations back home, but this was such a stress free 24 hours and we got to Belgium very relaxed due to this lay over.
 Moral of the story: when travelling, especially by plane, try allow for as much extra time as possible.
 You never know when another volcano is going to blow it’s top, or some airport is incapable of clearing a few millimeters of snow.
+On top of that, Doha is an all year round travel destination.
+Read more about travelling to Doha during Ramadan.

 Have you ever missed a plane and managed to get a free city trip out of it?
 Where was it?